Pylons/pyramid/docs/narr/introduction.rst

 :mod:`repoze.bfg` is a Python web application framework.
 It is inspired by Zope, and uses :term:`Zope` libraries to do much of its work.
-However, it simpler than any than any released version of Zope.
-:mod:`repoze.bfg` uses the :term:`WSGI` protocol to handle requests and responses.
+However, it is simpler than any than any released version of Zope.  :mod:`repoze.bfg` uses the :term:`WSGI` protocol to handle requests and responses.

 Similarities to Other Frameworks
 --------------------------------